The Edge Paradox

 Does it invite you back?

 You chose every piece with care.
 The proportions, the material, the way light catches the grain.
 But when did you last run your hand along the edge just because it felt good?
-Most furniture rewards the eye.
+Most objects reward the eye.
 ENWA rewards the hand.

 Edges that your eye reads as thin but your fingers discover are impossibly soft.
 That's not a compromise - it's a computation.